rainbowphysics/LunacidQoL/README.md

 - Open the .csproj and build using an IDE
 - Copy the resulting LunacidQoL.dll into BepInEx/plugins alongside MMHOOK_Assembly-CSharp.dll

+Alternatively, download LunacidQoL.dll and MMHOOK_Assembly-CSharp.dll from the latest release

 ### In the future, it would also be nice to fix the following problems:
 - Elevators causing jitter when going up and down
 - Broken lighting in hub